Go to the Students section

 If your partner is living with you, you need to double the living expenses.
 You will also have to pay for the living costs of any children who come with you.

-Postgraduate research students may also need an extra £600-£1,000 for expenses such as thesis presentation, travel and equipment for research.
+PG research students may also need an extra £600-£1,500 for expenses such as final hard-bound thesis, travel / field work / conferences, and associated project costs as agreed with your supervisor.

-If you are registered with the University as a part-time student to write up your thesis, you may also have to pay council tax if you don't live in student accommodation.
+If you are registered with the University as a part-time student, you may also have to pay council tax if you don't live in student accommodation.
 Visit the Oxford City Council's council tax web page for more information.

 Check out Money Saving Expert's 50+ tips for student budgeting